Borough of Elmbridge: History

 The new district was named after the medieval Elmbridge hundred which had covered a similar area.
 The hundred appears in Domesday Book of 1086 as Amelebrige.
 The name thus derives from the River Amele or Emley, an old name for the River Mole, rather than elm trees.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

-In the early 1990s the neighbouring London Borough of Kingston upon Thames sought to have eastern parts of Elmbridge, including Long Ditton, Thames Ditton, Hinchley Wood, Weston Green and the Moleseys transferred to it, making the case that these areas had particularly strong social and economic ties to Kingston and Greater London.
+In the early 1990s the neighbouring London Borough of Kingston upon Thames sought to have eastern parts of Elmbridge, including Long Ditton, Thames Ditton, Hinchley Wood, Weston Green and Molesey transferred to it, making the case that these areas had particularly strong social and economic ties to Kingston and Greater London.
 The proposal was considered by the Local Government Boundary Commission in 1992, but was not pursued.

+As part of upcoming structural changes to local government in England, the district of Elmbridge will be abolished in April 2027 and the area will become part of the new unitary authority of East Surrey.